Skip to main content

 Under OSHA regulations, your program must include a hazard analysis and a permitting plan.

-A hazard analysis must list every potential hazard an employee could encounter in the confined space.
+A hazard analysis must list every potential hazard an employee could encounter in a confined space.
 You must also outline specific steps that you’re going to take, as an employer, to keep these hazards at bay so that your employees can work in confined spaces safely.

 You also need to be assigned a confined space entry permit, which you can get by satisfying all of the requirements for a permit plan.
 To get this, you need to: